-- The amount of property taxes to be generated by the project; - The amount of sales taxes to be generated by the project; - The amount of other applicable taxes to be generated by the project; - Any distinction in the amount of taxes that will be generated and the distribution of the tax revenue if the facility is privately owned or acquired/owned by a public entity or public utility; - The construction dollars to be spent locally; - The number of construction jobs and estimated construction payroll; - The benefit of the electricity generated by the project; - Any projected costs or benefits to tourism in the County; - Other projected economic benefits and costs of the project; - Costs associated with impact on roads and other County infrastructure in the area and a draft Transportation Infrastructure Plan and Mitigation Agreement approved by the County Engineer and the Director.

-30.4.1.8 Environmental Assessment of the potential adverse impacts from the project and any proposed measures to mitigate or lessen the effects of the adverse impacts.
-The assessment and mitigation plan shall be conducted by a Qualified Professional and include, at a minimum, all of the following:

-- Documentation owner/applicant followed State/Federal guidelines - Impact on wildlife and wildlife habitat on the site and in the proposed SEOD;
+- The amount of property taxes to be generated by the project; - The amount of sales taxes to be generated by the project; - The amount of other applicable taxes to be generated by the project; - Any distinction in the amount of taxes that will be generated and the distribution of the tax revenue if the facility is privately owned or acquired/owned by a public entity or public utility; - The construction dollars to be spent locally; - The number of construction jobs and estimated construction payroll; - The benefit of the electricity generated by the project; - Any projected costs or benefits to tourism in the County; - Other projected economic benefits and costs of the project; - Costs associated with impact on roads and other County infrastructure in the area and a draft Transportation Infrastructure Plan and Mitigation Agreement approved by the County Engineer and the Director. - 30.4.1.8 Environmental assessment of the potential adverse impacts from the project and any proposed measures to mitigate or lessen the effects of the adverse impacts.
+The assessment and mitigation plan shall be conducted by a Qualified Professional and include, at a minimum, all of the following: - Documentation owner/applicant followed State/Federal guidelines - Impact on wildlife and wildlife habitat on the site and in the proposed SEOD;

-- Impact on any endangered or threatened species on the site and in the proposed SEOD; - Impact on flora on the site; - Any wastes, either municipal solid waste or hazardous waste, generated by the project at any point in its lifespan; - Electromagnetic fields and communications interference generated by the project; - Risk of fire from the project, including threat of lightning strikes; - Impact of the project on civilian and military aviation in the area; - Impact of the project on soil erosion; - Impact of the project on water quality and water supply in the area; - Dust from project activities; - Impact on historical, cultural, or archaeological resources;

-30.4.1.9 A copy of the written notification to the utility of the proposed interconnection;

-30.4.1.10 Information, in as much detail as possible, on the type, size, maximum and minimum height, panel size, hazardous materials, panel color, rated power output per panel, safety, any fire suppression characteristics, and glare characteristics of each proposed solar panel model and electrical transmission equipment;

-30.4.1.11 A general description of the decommissioning and land reclamation strategy in the event the project is abandoned or upon the end of the useful life of the project.
-The applicant shall specify the anticipated useful life of the project;

-30.4.1.12 The anticipated volume and designated route for traffic generated during the construction phase, including routes for oversized and heavy equipment, and the proposed method of providing assurances to the public entities responsible for the roads of repairs and on-going maintenance to the roads and bridges needed to support the project;
+- Impact on any endangered or threatened species on the site and in the proposed SEOD; - Impact on flora on the site; - Any wastes, either municipal solid waste or hazardous waste, generated by the project at any point in its lifespan; - Electromagnetic fields and communications interference generated by the project; - Risk of fire from the project, including threat of lightning strikes; - Impact of the project on civilian and military aviation. - Impact of the project on soil erosion; - Impact of the project on water quality and water supply in the area; - Dust from project activities; - Impact on historical, cultural, or archaeological resources; - 30.4.1.9 A glare analysis demonstrating impact on roadways and dwellings within 500 feet of the proposed overlay district. - 30.4.1.10 A copy of the written notification to the utility of the proposed interconnection; - 30.4.1.11 Information, in as much detail as possible, on the type, size, maximum and minimum height, panel size, hazardous materials, panel color, rated power output per panel, safety, any fire suppression characteristics, and glare characteristics of each proposed solar panel model and electrical transmission equipment; - 30.4.1.12 A general description of the decommissioning and land reclamation strategy in the event the project is abandoned or upon the end of the useful life of the project.
+The applicant shall specify the anticipated useful life of the project; - 30.4.1.13 The anticipated volume and designated route for traffic generated during the construction phase, including routes for oversized and heavy equipment, and the proposed method of providing assurances to the public entities responsible for the roads of repairs and on-going maintenance to the roads and bridges needed to support the project;